EVANTH 393 Research Independent Study

 Faculty mentors must be Evolutionary Anthropology faculty (see list in the EVANTH Handbook or Undergraduate Bulletin).
 Students should meet with their prospective mentor the semester before they plan to carry-out the project (e.g., prior to registration).
 During this meeting potential project topics, meeting schedules and expectations should be discussed.
 If students wish to get EVANTH credit for working with faculty outside BAA, they will still need to identify a faculty sponsor within EVANTH.

-Students should expect to spend 10-12 hours a week working on their research projects.
+Students should expect to spend about 12 hours a week working on their research projects.

 The University requires that students meet regularly with faculty mentor to discuss progress.
 We recommend once a week or, at the very least, once every other week.